iSTRUM/istrum_scratch/intro_tutorials_draft/book_draft/chapter_02_python_model/02_building_a_python_package.md

  * [new branch]      main       -> upstream/main
  ```

-## publishing to pypi
+# publishing to pypi

-The final step of sharing your package is to publish it to a package index.
+The final step of sharing your package is to publish it to a package repository.